jlchmura/lpc-language-server/README.md

 If no config file is found, the language server will still work but won't be able to take advante of global include files, include search dirs, etc.

 For example, see this [GLPU Fork](https://github.com/jlchmura/glpu) in which the config file is placed in the workspace root.

-### Example

-For an example mudlib, pre-configured to work with LPC Language Services, see this slightly modified version of the [LP 2.4.5 mudlib](https://github.com/jlchmura/lp-245).
-LPC Language Services can parse and validate this entire lib without errors.

 #### Driver Options - `driver`